-Dais Contemporary provided a collection of artworks for the Greenwich Peninsula regeneration scheme in London.
-Part of the scheme has been a focus on bringing the best of British art and design to the complex with a series of bespoke commissions.
-Artworks provided by Dais include paintings by Royal College of Art graduate Lucas Clayton, Royal Academy Schools graduate Nancy Milner and University of Brighton graduate Sophie Rees.
+Dais provided a collection of artworks for the Greenwich Peninsula regeneration scheme in London.
+Part of the scheme was a focus on bringing the best of British art and design to the complex with a series of bespoke commissions.
+Artworks provided by Dais included paintings by Royal College of Art graduate Lucas Clayton, Royal Academy Schools graduate Nancy Milner and University of Brighton graduate Sophie Rees.

 Greenwich Peninsula is a major regeneration project providing a new residential, business and leisure district to London that encompasses over 10,000 new homes, including approximately 3270 affordable homes for rent or part-rent, along with 600 student beds, and 3.5 million sq ft of commercial floorspace.
 The overarching development is due to be completed by 2035.